Bosnian War: Beginning of the Yugoslav Wars

-Meetings were held in early 1991 between the leaders of the six Yugoslav republics and the two autonomous regions to discuss the ongoing crisis in Yugoslavia.
+Meetings were held in early 1991 between the leaders of the six Yugoslav republics, and the two autonomous regions, to discuss the crisis.
 The Serbian leadership favoured a federal solution, whereas the Croatian and Slovenian leadership favoured an alliance of sovereign states.
 Bosnian leader Alija Izetbegović proposed an asymmetrical federation in February, where Slovenia and Croatia would maintain loose ties with the four remaining republics.
 Shortly after, he changed his position and opted for a sovereign Bosnia as a prerequisite for such a federation.

-On 25 March, Franjo Tuđman and Serbian President Slobodan Milošević held a meeting in Karađorđevo.
-The meeting was controversial due to claims by some Yugoslav politicians the two presidents agreed to the partition of Bosnia and Herzegovina.
+On 25 March, Croatian President Franjo Tuđman and Serbian President Slobodan Milošević held a meeting in Karađorđevo.
+The meeting was controversial due to claims by some Yugoslav politicians that the two presidents agreed to the partition of Bosnia and Herzegovina.
 On 6 June, Izetbegović and Macedonian president Kiro Gligorov proposed a weak confederation between Croatia, Slovenia, and a federation of the other four republics.
 That was rejected by the Milošević administration.

-On 25 June 1991, Slovenia and Croatia declared independence, leading to an armed conflict in Slovenia called the Ten-Day War, and the escalation of the Croatian War of Independence in areas with a substantial ethnic Serb population.
-In the second half of 1991, the war intensified in Croatia.
-The Yugoslav People's Army (JNA) also attacked Croatia from Bosnia and Herzegovina.
+On 25 June 1991, Slovenia and Croatia declared independence.
+An armed conflict in Slovenia ensued, while clashes in areas of Croatia with substantial ethnic Serb populations escalated into a full-scale war.
+The Yugoslav People's Army (JNA) abandoned efforts to reassert control over Slovenia in July while fighting in Croatia intensified until a ceasefire was agreed in January 1992.
+The JNA also attacked Croatia from Bosnia and Herzegovina.

 In July 1991, representatives of the Serb Democratic Party (SDS), including SDS president Radovan Karadžić, Muhamed Filipović, and Adil Zulfikarpašić from the Muslim Bosniak Organisation (MBO), drafted an agreement known as the Zulfikarpašić–Karadžić agreement.
 This would leave SR Bosnia and Herzegovina in a state union with SR Serbia and SR Montenegro.
 The agreement was denounced by Croat political parties.
 Although initially welcoming the initiative, the Izetbegović administration later dismissed the agreement.

 Between September and November 1991, the SDS organised the creation of six "Serb Autonomous Regions" (SAOs).
 This was in response to the Bosniaks' steps toward seceding from Yugoslavia.
 Similar steps were taken by the Bosnian Croats.

 In August 1991, the European Economic Community hosted a conference in an attempt to prevent Bosnia and Herzegovina from sliding into war.
 On 25 September 1991, the United Nations Security Council passed Resolution 713, imposing an arms embargo on all former Yugoslav territories.
-The embargo had little effect on the JNA and Serb forces.
-By that time, the Croatian forces seized large amounts of weaponry from the JNA during the Battle of the Barracks.
+The embargo had little effect on the JNA and Serb forces, while Croat forces had already built up a considerable arsenal from seized JNA equipment and could smuggle other weaponry across its borders with neighboring countries.
 The embargo had a significant impact in Bosnia and Herzegovina at the start of the Bosnian War.
 The Serb forces inherited the armaments and the equipment of the JNA, while the Croat and Bosniak forces obtained arms through Croatia in violation of the embargo.